permasigner/permasigner/README.md

 # Prerequsites
 1. Mac OS X 10.5.0 (?) or later, personally tested on macOS 13.0
     - Both codesign and ldid can be used.
-If you prefer ldid, download a binary from [here](https://github.com/ProcursusTeam/ldid/actions) and place it in the directory where the script is.
-A GitHub account is required.
-    - Linux support may be possible, if someone edits the script and tries it with ldid, please tell me!
+    - Linux should work but it hasn't been tested
 2. Jailbroken iDevice on 14.0-14.8.1

 # How to use